Posted September 9, 2018

 A second lesson: We need to ask ourselves how we use the gifts of speech and hearing, whether to praise God or to disfigure his creation.
 The Bible frequently speaks of the tongue as the God-given organ of praise and thanksgiving; but equally frequently of the tongue as the instrument of evil.
 It speaks of the gift of hearing as the means by which our being is opened up to the truth of God and to the wonders of our vocation; but equally it speaks of the ears as the gateway through which malice gains entry into our souls: as the proverb says: ‘The liar gives ear to the mischievous tongue.’
 The ears and the tongue can bring you God, or, alternatively, they can take you to hell, or at least bring hell to the world.
 To use these faculties well is like receiving from a master craftsman a sublime instrument and using it to charm the world.
 To abuse these faculties is like accepting the craftsman’s magical gift and using it to disfigure his face.

-Next time you’re tempted to admit something horrid into yourself through your eyes, say to yourself: Am I going to use the miracle of sight for that?
-Or when tempted to open yourself to evil talk: Am I going to use the miracle of hearing for that?
+Next time you’re tempted to utter something hurtful or mendacious, ask yourself: Am I going to use the gift of speech for that?
+Or when tempted to open yourself to evil talk: Am I going to use the gift of hearing for that?
+When tempted to admit something horrid into yourself through your eyes, say to yourself: Am I going to use the miracle of sight for that?
 Or, to put it positively: Use your sight and hearing and all your faculties exclusively for taking into your person all the nobility and loveliness of God’s creation.

 Fr Tom Deidun